19-saha/FreshAPI/README.md

 ```
 $ docker run --name <container name of choice> -d freshapi
 ```
-NOTE: `-d` or `--detach` is a `docker run` option for running the container in background. `--name` is used to used to assign a name to the container.
+NOTE: `-d` or `--detach` is a `docker run` option for running the container in background. `--name` is used to assign a name to the container.